Advice for Campervans

 Campervans can be hired on the island allowing visitors to travel over by air or as ferry foot-passengers.
 However, most visitors bring a campervan over from the mainland arriving by ferry and many take the opportunity to visit several of the Hebridean islands using a ‘hopscotch’ ticket.
 Campervans coming to Harris have the option of using three ferry ports, Tarbert, Stornoway and Leverburgh.
 For details refer to our ‘Visting Us‘ page.

 There are a number of formal campsites in Harris:

 For those looking for more informal over-nighting, the map below shows designated overnight parking spots.
 These have been chosen to showcase the best of North Harris’ landscape and wildlife and provide shelter and seclusion.
 Park at one of these sites and you can rest assured that you are welcome.

 The locations of other campervan-related services have also been marked.
 These include, ferry terminals, petrol stations, re-cycling/refuse disposal points, and Chemical Disposal Points for toilet waste.

 Click on the marker pins to see site specific information and photographs.
 Enlarge map and zoom-in for more detail

 Within North Harris there are two independent shops in the main village of Tarbert where you will find groceries, newspapers, off-license, butchery and bakery -very handy if you’ve just come off the ferry.
 Further afield there is An Clachan (small supermarket) in the village of Leverburgh (20 miles south of Tarbert).
 In Stornoway (36 miles north of Tarbert), there are 2 large supermarkets (Tesco & Co-op) and retailers covering most needs.

-There are three places to purchase fuel on Harris
+There are two places to purchase fuel on Harris